Xycloo/soroban-paulette-smart-contract/README.md

 ## Interacting with the dutch auction contract
-If you haven't already I recommed checking the [soroban-dutch-auction-contract README](https://github.com/Xycloo/soroban-dutch-auction-contract) to better understand what happens in the auctions.
+If you haven't already I recommend checking the [soroban-dutch-auction-contract README](https://github.com/Xycloo/soroban-dutch-auction-contract) to better understand what happens in the auctions.
 To create a new auction, we have to initialize an existing auction contract (which needs to be registered to the environment).
 This means that rather than deploying the auction contract directly from the paulette contract through `env.deployer()`, we will leave the deployment of the auction contract to another contract (or manually), and only require the id to initialize the contract (i.e creating the auction).

 Before initializing the contract we need a client to interact with it, we create one with: